bohops/UltimateWDACBypassList/README.md

 A centralized resource for previously documented WDAC/Device Guard/UMCI bypass techniques as well for building/managing/testing WDAC policies

-*Many of the LOLBINs are included on the [Microsoft Recommended Block Rules List](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules)
+*Many of the LOLBINs are included on the [Applications that can bypass WDAC List](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/applications-that-can-bypass-wdac) formerly called the "Microsoft Recommended Block Rules List"

 *This repository was inspired by [Oddvar Moe](https://twitter.com/Oddvarmoe)'s [Ultimate AppLocker Bypass List](https://github.com/api0cradle/UltimateAppLockerByPassList)

-*This is a work in progress...
+*As always, this is a work in progress...

 ------------------------------
 ### Microsoft Recommended Block Rules - "LOLBIN" Write-Ups